moadAlami/IAV-GPS/README.md

     1- Make a backup for everything in the directory 2- Define the projection for the three shapefiles 3- Reproject the datasets to WGS 84
-    4- Plot the original files and the re-projected ones
+    4- Plot the original files and the re-projected ones in separate windows